 You can add new items to your Vault that can be used to easily fill online web forms, including addresses, payment cards, bank accounts, health insurance policies, and much more.
 You can also manage item settings, add attachments, share items, and view item history.
 You can also prevent LastPass from displaying in-field icons for certain form fields.
 Please note that the items listed in the left navigation will vary depending on which items you added first.
 Learn how to manage form fills.

 Logging on to sites using LastPass

 You can use the in-field icons to easily log on to sites or fill forms automatically.
 Learn how to log on to sites using LastPass.

 It can be overwhelming when you're trying to improve your online security.
 LastPass can help by evaluating everything you've stored in your Vault and check for weak, reused, old, or missing passwords.
-Learn how to run the Security Challenge and check your scores.
+Learn how to fix at-risk passwords in your Vault.